Ground-level ozone: Health effects

+Ozone is an acutely toxic gas.

 Health effects depend on ozone precursors, which is a group of pollutants, primarily generated during the combustion of fossil fuels.
 Ground-level ozone is created by nitrous oxides reacting with organic compounds in the presence of sunlight.
 There are many man-made sources of these organic compounds including vehicle and industrial emissions, along with several other sources.
-Reaction with daylight ultraviolet (UV) rays and these precursors create ground-level ozone pollution (tropospheric ozone).
+Reaction with daylight ultraviolet (UV) rays and these precursors create ground-level ozone pollution.
 Ozone is known to have the following health effects at concentrations common in urban air: